POETRY & PILGRIMAGE

 Ray’s mockery, his course was now crystal clear.

-He folded his chair and sat down in the mud with a tear
+He packed up his chair and sat down on the muddy river bank with tears

 He crossed his legs, untied his hook and threw